hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Should any dance be called, be what it will,
 >
-> A spanish dance, a waltz, or a quadrille,
+> A Spanish dance, a waltz, or a quadrille,
 >
 > Numbers stand up, and confidence will show,
 >
-> Tho' they the steps nor figures either know,
+> Though they the steps nor figures either know,
 >
 > If a quadrille, and some don't know the dance,
 >